Public interest disclosures

 • a substantial and specific danger to the environment

-• the commission of an environmental offence (Schedule 2 of the PID Act)
+• an environmental offence (Schedule 2 of the Public Interest Disclosure Act 2010)

 • the conduct of another person that could, if proven, be a reprisal.